Registered Nurse in MontréalHousing & Career Guide · 2026

 How long does it take a Registered Nurse to buy a home in Montréal?

-Based on 2026 market data, a Registered Nurse earning approximately $84K/year needs around 8 yr 11 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Registered Nurse earning approximately $84K/year needs around 8 yr 11 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Registered Nurse spend on rent in Montréal?

-At current market rents, a Registered Nurse in Montréal spends approximately 27.9% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Registered Nurse in Montréal spends approximately 27.9% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Registered Nurses to immigrate to?

-Nursing shortages persist across all provinces.
+Nursing shortages persist across all provinces and US states.
 New immigrants with foreign credentials typically complete bridging programs before full licensure.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Registered Nurses — both the ownership timeline and rent burden are within reasonable range.

-Do Registered Nurses need a Canadian licence to work in Montréal?
+Do Registered Nurses need a local licence to work in Montréal?

-Provincial nursing college registration required (NCLEX-RN).
-Credential recognition varies by province.
+Canada: Provincial nursing college registration required (NCLEX-RN).
+US: State nursing board licensure (NCLEX-RN).
+Credential recognition varies by jurisdiction.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers